gordeev/GooglePlayCommentsSentiments/README.md

 This project uses Selenium to scrape reviews from Google Play Store and then OpenAI's GPT-3 model to analyze and summarize the reviews.

 # What It Does
 The script fetches the first 100 reviews of a specified mobile game from the Google Play Store.
 It then sends these reviews to OpenAI's GPT-3 model and asks the model to summarize the strong and weak points of the game based on these reviews.
-The result is saved in a JSON file.
+The result is saved in TXT file.

 # Setup